getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

 ### Connect to a Kubernetes cluster

-Connect to your cluster by first downloading the Kubernetes client (kubectl), and then configuring it to use the cluster credentials.
+Connect to your cluster by first installing the Kubernetes client (kubectl), and then configuring it to use the cluster credentials.

 If you have any problems, see the [Troubleshooting](#troubleshooting) section.